Suicide Prevention

 - Past attempted suicide shows higher risks for future attempts.

-- Substance use problems often overlap with suicide risks in some people.
+- Substance abuse and mental health problems often overlap with suicide risks in some people.

-- Feeling trapped by pain or financial struggles can push thoughts further into a crisis point.
+- Pain or financial struggles that can trap you and push your thoughts further into a point of crisis.

 Stay aware of these warning signs and get help in times of need by calling 988 or visiting 988lifeline.org for support resources near you in Michigan!